imaginaryusername/Reusable_specs/reusable_addresses.md

 The scanning and filtering part shall work exactly like in P2PKH.
 Once the multisig parties have a filtered transaction ascertained by the scan_privkey, the receiving parties can then each assign public keys R1'<sub>i</sub>, R2'<sub>i</sub>... and private keys CKDpriv(f1,c,i), CKDpriv(f2,c,i)...to the i<sup>th</sup> outputs.
 With these keysets, the address can be spent from normally.

 **Expiration time**

+Note: Expiry date is not expected to be relevant in the near term, so it's recommended that receiving wallets set it to zero when generating.
+Sending wallets are still recommended to implement it to remain compatible with possible future scalability and usability changes.

 Whether it uses onchain direct sending or offchain communications, as long as the wallet remains compatible with seed recovery via recovery servers, it will require a fixed fraction of total Bitcoin Cash bandwidth for that purpose.
 While the consumption does not have to be latency sensitive in the context of a light wallet, it is vulnerable to long term total traffic fluctuation.
 If the suffix is too short while network traffic gets much higher, the wallet might have difficulty running as bandwidth requirement rises with network traffic.
 On the other hand, if the suffix is too long when network traffic is low, the wallet's privacy is degraded as its anonymity set shrinks.